Engine-Driven Welder/Generators with Dual-Operator Capabilities Save Space and Fuel

 One engine that provides multiple arcs equals a lower cost-per-arc.
 Fewer engine-driven welder/generators to buy and maintain also results in cost savings and fuel savings in the long run.

-The ability to do as much as possible with one machine saves money and space on the service truck or the jobsite, and helps get work done more efficiently.
+The ability to do multiple jobs with one machine saves money and space, and helps complete work more efficiently.
 A diesel engine-driven welder/generator with dual-operator capabilities is one fuel-efficient machine that provides a full range of jobs and options for multiple users — all without sacrificing arc quality or productivity.